chocolatey/docs/input/en-us/create/functions/install-chocolateypowershellcommand.md

 resource.
 This allows a checksum to be validated for files that are not local.
 The checksum type is covered by ChecksumType64.

-**NOTE:** Checksums in packages are meant as a measure to validate the originally intended file that was used in the creation of a package is the same file that is received at a future date.
-Since this is used for other steps in the process related to the [community repository](https://chocolatey.org/packages), it ensures that the file a user receives is the same file a maintainer and a moderator (if applicable), plus any moderation review has intended for you to receive with this package.
-If you are looking at a remote source that uses the same url for updates, you will need to ensure the package also stays updated in line with those remote resource updates.
-You should look into [automatic packaging](xref:automatic-packaging) to help provide that functionality.
+> :memo: **NOTE** Checksums in packages are meant as a measure to validate the
+> originally intended file that was used in the creation of a package is
+> the same file that is received at a future date.
+Since this is used for
+> other steps in the process related to the [community repository](https://chocolatey.org/packages), it
+> ensures that the file a user receives is the same file a maintainer
+> and a moderator (if applicable), plus any moderation review has
+> intended for you to receive with this package.
+If you are looking at a
+> remote source that uses the same url for updates, you will need to
+> ensure the package also stays updated in line with those remote
+> resource updates.
+You should look into [automatic packaging](xref:automatic-packaging)
+> to help provide that functionality.

-**NOTE:** To determine checksums, you can get that from the original site if provided.
-You can also use the [checksum tool available on the [community feed](https://chocolatey.org/packages)](https://chocolatey.org/packages/checksum) (`choco install checksum`) and use it e.g. `checksum -t sha256 -f path\to\file`.
-Ensure you provide checksums for all remote resources used.
+> :memo: **NOTE** To determine checksums, you can get that from the original
+> site if provided.
+You can also use the [checksum tool available on
+> the [community feed](https://chocolatey.org/packages)](https://chocolatey.org/packages/checksum) (`choco install checksum`)
+> and use it e.g. `checksum -t sha256 -f path\to\file`.
+Ensure you
+> provide checksums for all remote resources used.

 Property               | Value
 ---------------------- | -----